plfa/plfa.github.io/src/plfa/part1/Relations.lagda.md

 #### Exercise `<-trans` (recommended) {#less-trans}

 Show that strict inequality is transitive.
+Use a direct proof.
+(A later exercise exploits the relation between < and ≤.)

 ```
 -- Your code goes here